ChrisL79/Kloudlogger-for-Android/README.md

 ## FAQ

 **Q: Can I use this with Cloudlog?**
-A: Yes.
-Kloudlogger is Cloudlog compatible.
+A: Of course!
+Kloudlogger is is designed to also be Cloudlog compatible.
 The app works with both.

 **Q: Does the app work offline?**
 A: Partially.
 You can log QSOs offline and they're stored locally.
 Once you have internet, logged QSO's will automatically sync to the server.
 DX cluster and QRZ lookup obviously require internet.
-Telepathy is not yet supported!
+Telepathy is not yet supported in this release!

 **Q: Can I edit a QSO after logging?**
-A: Yes.
+A: Yes!
 Open the **Logbook**, tap a QSO, and tap the edit pencil icon.

 **Q: How often does the app sync to the server?**
 A: Default is 30 seconds after a new QSO.
 You can change this in **Settings** → **Server** → **Auto-sync delay**.